 The rf choke is supported by two 3/4" wide X 1-1/2" long pieces of circuit board material that are soldered to the ground plane.
 The copper cladding was removed from all but the bottom 3/8" of the pieces.
 A threaded delrin spacer supports the coil in position.

-The 4700 uF electrolytic capacitor is mounted to a 1" X 1" piece of circuit board that is also soldered to the ground plane.
-This can be seen to the right of the output transformer.
-A small strip of copper cladding was removed from between the two capacitor terminals.
 In similar fashion, the individual 0.1 uF chip caps that form the transformer center tap bypass are soldered to a 1/2" X 3/4" piece of circuit board material.
 Capacitors are 'stacked' in two rows of three and soldered to the circuit board, which in turn is soldered to the ground plane.
 This technique makes for a very low inductance capacitor.

 Since this deck will experience long periods of key down transmissions at full output power a miniature muffin fan was included to move small amounts of air over the transformer.
 The 24 VDC, 40 cm X 40 cm X 20 cm muffin fan is run on 12VDC.
 This provides just the right amount of air flow and almost no noise.
 The chassis bottom cover is made from performated aluminum which allows the forced air to escape with little backpressure ... as long as rubber feet are used to support the amplifier bottom above the operating surface.
 Tiny rubber washers were used on the fan's mounting screws to isolate mechanical vibration.
 Coarse stainless steel screening between the fan and chassis maintains the rf shielding.